anon-blue/anon.blue/README.txt

 Finish?
                                             Ah ok, Lord             You should..
 ....
-Want to be surprised
+Want to be surprised by destriuction